sharetribe/flex-docs/src/docs/operator-guides/design-txn-with-whimsical/index.md

 ---
 title: Design your transaction process with Whimsical
 slug: design-txn-process-with-whimsical
-updated: 2020-12-17
+updated: 2020-12-20
 category: operator-guides
-ingress: You can use this easy and intuitive tool to design and communicate your transaction process.
+ingress: You can use this easy and intuitive tool to design and communicate your transaction process with other members of your team.
 published: true
 ---